Fair profit sharing ratios of Islamic investment contracts: PL sharing - mudarabah contract

 we obtain

-This has to be compared with the result of Proposition 3.2.4. in \cite{Lessy} that states: if a investor that invests the amount $L$ in a company that may generate a revenue $R^{+}(L)>L$ with a probability $\beta$ or, a revenue $R^{-}(L)<L$ with a probability $1-\beta$, then its {\em fair} profit sharing ratio is
+This must be compared with the result of Proposition 3.2.4. in \cite{Lessy} which states that if an investor invests an amount $L$ in a company that may generate revenue $R^{+}(L)>L$ with probability $\beta$, or revenue $R^{-}(L)<L$ with a probability $1-\beta$, then the {\em fair} profit-sharing ratio is